cjdbarlow/Part-One/calcium_channel_blockers.md

 # Calcium Channel Blockers

+Ca<sup>2+</sup>-channel blockers:
-Ca<sup>2+</sup>-channel blockers prevent Ca<sup>2+</sup> entry into L-type calcium channels in a use-dependent fashion.
+* Have affinity for L-type calcium channels
 L-type channels exist in myocardium, nodal, and vascular smooth muscle.
-Variable affinity for each causes a preference for either nodal and inotropic effects, or vascular effects, which has led to the following classification:
+    * Variable affinity for each causes a preference for either nodal and inotropic effects, or vascular effects
+* Prevent Ca<sup>2+</sup> entry into cells in a use-dependent fashion

 |Class|Chemical Structure|Drugs|
 |--|--|--|